SharinaS/Cloud-Engineering-Fundamentals/vpc.md

 --> Establish another AWS Direct Connect connection and private virtural interface in the same AWS region as VPC-1.

+## Invalid Configurations

 ### No Transitive Peering

-Instances within one VPC can talk to the instances within a connected VPC.
 For instances to talk to each other, you have to directly connect a VPC to another VPC.
 You can't talk to an instance in secondarily connected VPCs.

-In other words, there is *no transitive peering!*
+You cannot route packets directly from VPC B to VPC C *through* VPC A.

+### No Edge to Edge routing

+Edge to edge routing via a gateway or private connection is an invalid VPC peering configuration.

+If either VPC in a peering relationship has one of the following connections, you cannot extend the peering relationship to that connection:

+* A VPN connection or an AWS Direct Connect connection to a corporate network
+* An internet connection through an internet gateway
+* An internet connection in a private subnet through a NAT device
+* A gateway VPC endpoint to an AWS service; for example, an endpoint to Amazon S3.
+* (IPv6) A ClassicLink connection.
+You can enable IPv4 communication between a linked EC2-Classic instance and instances in a VPC on the other side of a VPC peering connection.
+However, IPv6 is not supported in EC2-Classic, so you cannot extend this connection for IPv6 communication.

+### No Overlap of CIDR Blocks

+If the VPCs have multiple IPv4 CIDR blocks, you cannot create a VPC peering connection if any of the CIDR blocks overlap (regardless of whether you intend to use the VPC peering connection for communication between the non-overlapping CIDR blocks only).

+## Scenario with 3 VPCs

+A large insurance company has an AWS account that contains three VPCs (DEV, UAT and PROD) in the same region.
+UAT is peered to both PROD and DEV using a VPC peering connection.
+All VPCs have non-overlapping CIDR blocks.
+The company wants to push minor code releases from Dev to Prod to speed up time to market.

+--> Create a new VPC peering connection between PROD and DEV with the appropriate roles.

+Note that you have to create a new connection, because even though DEV and PROD are both connected via UAT, these two VPCs do not have a direct connection to each other.
+This is because transitive peering is not allowed.

-## Security Groups
+# Security Groups

 These are *stateful*.